jaylaprade/createLab/README.md

-# createLab
-Scripts for managing CS class labs
+# Scripts for managing CS class labs

+createLab.sh

+This is a simple script for creating labs from a simple template.
+It also does the following:
+-  Create a git repo in the directory
+-  Create a private BitBucket repo
+-  Push the initial template to the BitBuck repo

 Please make sure the following is installed: git